wo-language/wo/dev.md

 ---

-sometimes I get "function main is undeclared in the main package" until I added a println in main, then ran it, then removed it, then it worked like normal
+running go on a .wo file seems to give "function main is undeclared in the main package"

 todo: